kthrog/LIS-546-guest-lecture/files/outline.md

 ## Talk Outline

-1. Intro
+1. Intro (Slide 1)
-2. Outcomes
+2. Outcomes (Slide 2)
 3. What's a workflow?
+(Slides 3-5)
-4. An everyday example: making coffee (inputs and outputs, and outputs that become inputs)
+4. An everyday example: making coffee (inputs and outputs, and outputs that become inputs) (Slides 6-7)
-5. An actual definition
+5. Workflow: an actual definition (Slides 8-9)
-6. A real-world example: next-generation sequencing (NGS) and a brief intro to bioinformatics
+6. A real-world example: next-generation sequencing (NGS) and a brief intro to bioinformatics (Slides 10-12)
-7. The processing steps of sequencing (and why workflows are needed)
+7. The processing steps of sequencing (and why workflows are needed) (Slide 13)
-8. A crash-course of bioinformatics workflows
+8. A crash-course on bioinformatics workflows (Slide 14)
-9. But, what if I don't care about bioinformatics of NGS?
+9. But, what if I don't care about bioinformatics or NGS?
+(Slide 15)
-10. 5 Ways Workflows Apply to Data Curation, Anyway
+10. 5 Ways Workflows Apply to Data Curation (Slides 16-20)
-11. Reflection Questions
+11. Reflection Questions (Slide 21)
-12. References, Resources, Workflow Tools, Learning Lab, How to Contact Me
+12. References, Resources, Workflow Tools, Learning Lab, How to Contact Me (Slides 22-26)

 ## Rough Script